 Institutional Effectiveness (www.ttu.edu/progress/).
-In concert with the Office of the Provost and the Office of the President, IT contributes to the design and development of institutional effectiveness data systems, data management, data display, and advanced analytics.
-This collaborative institutional team oversees data modeling associated with strategic goals and outcomes, as well as national and state reporting.
+In concert with the Office of the Provost and the Office of the President, IT contributes to the design and development of institutional effectiveness data systems, data management, dashboards, and advanced analytics.
+This collaborative institutional team oversees data modeling and data integrity associated with strategic goals and outcomes, as well as national and state reporting.
 The effort supports data-informed strategic decision making.

-Technology Assessment (www.depts.ttu.edu/infotech/techassessment.php) provides timely and objective information and analysis of current and emerging technologies.
-This area provides the TTU community with information and various levels of assessments of technology and technology-related issues, aiding decision making regarding technology investments at TTU.
+Technology Assessment (www.depts.ttu.edu/infotech/techassessment.php) provides pertinent and objective information and analysis of current and emerging technologies.
+This area provides the TTU community with information and various levels of assessments of technology and technology-related issues, aiding decision-making regarding technology investments at TTU.

 Telecommunications (www.net.ttu.edu) architects and manages TTUnet (the Texas Tech network), Unified Communications/VoIP (the university’s telephone system), secure wireless network, and wide-area Internet and Internet2 connections.
 Telecommunications plans and administers the development, acquisition, repair, maintenance, and delivery of network services.
-This department also manages eRaider network authentication account services that provide secure access to various campus resources and other select non-TTU resources through identity federation.
+This department also manages the eRaider authentication account services that provide secure access to various campus resources and other select non-TTU resources through identity federation.
 In addition, Telecommunications manages the network registration service for devices that connect to TTUnet.
 The department is also responsible for the TTU email service and domain name service.
-The IT Security Team works to continually protect institutional data and information resources by proactively scanning network-attached devices and applications for vulnerabilities.

 In addition to the university’s IT Division resources, the Texas Tech University System provides the following IT resources: